hexlabsio/kloudformation/CONTRIBUTING.md

-# How can I Contribute
+# How can I Contribute?

 All contributions are welcome, If you have something you would like to add to this library add a feature request and we will get in touch as soon as possible.